project-wazn/wazn-onion-explorer/README.md

 ## Onion WAZN Blockchain Explorer features

-The key features of the Onion Monero Blockchain Explorer are:
+The key features of the Onion WAZN Blockchain Explorer are:

  - no cookies, no web analytics trackers, no images,
  - by default no JavaScript, but can be enabled for client side decoding and proving transactions,